Alcidespb24/RAG/parsed_documents/hipaa-simplification-201303_parsed.md

 (1) Individual's request for access.
 The covered entity must permit an individual to request access to inspect or to obtain a copy of the protected health information about the individual that is maintained in a designated record set.
 The covered entity may require individuals to make requests for access in writing, provided that it informs individuals of such a requirement.

+(v) An individual's access may be denied if the protected health information was obtained from someone other than a health care provider under a promise of confidentiality and the access requested would be reasonably likely to reveal the source of the information.

 ---